Cody Rhodes: Other media

 In July 2009, Rhodes became one of the faces of the Gillette "Be a Superstar" advertising campaign, along with Chris Jericho and John Cena.
 "Be a Superstar" was a four-month-long interactive campaign, which featured the wrestlers in numerous videos promoting Gillette Fusion products.
 In August 2009, Rhodes appeared on The Tonight Show with Conan O'Brien.

-Rhodes guest-starred on Arrow in the fifth-season episode "A Matter of Trust" playing Derek Sampson, a drug dealer turned metahuman with the inability to feel pain (Sampson's drug of choice was named Stardust in homage to Rhodes' WWE persona).
+Rhodes guest-starred on Arrow in the fifth-season episode "A Matter of Trust" playing Derek Sampson, a drug dealer turned metahuman with the inability to feel pain (Sampson's drug of choice was named Stardust in homage to Rhodes's WWE persona).
 Rhodes reprised the role on episode 21 of the fifth season of Arrow.
 In July 2018, Rhodes announced that his character would return for Season 7; he appeared in five episodes during the season.
+Rhodes also voiced a fictionalized version of himself in the first episode of the 2023 animated series Captain Laserhawk: A Blood Dragon Remix.

-Rhodes has appeared in twelve video games: he made his video game debut in WWE SmackDown vs. Raw 2009 and has since appeared in WWE SmackDown vs. Raw 2010, WWE SmackDown vs. Raw 2011, WWE All Stars (as DLC), WWE '12, WWE '13, WWE 2K14 and WWE 2K15 as Cody Rhodes, and in WWE 2K16 and WWE 2K17 under the Stardust gimmick.
-Rhodes is scheduled to be included in the upcoming titles AEW Fight Forever and WWE 2K23, the latter marking his return to WWE Games.
+Rhodes has appeared in twelve video games: he made his video game debut in WWE SmackDown vs. Raw 2009 and has since appeared in WWE SmackDown vs. Raw 2010, WWE SmackDown vs. Raw 2011, WWE All Stars (as DLC), WWE '12, WWE '13, WWE 2K14, WWE 2K15, WWE 2K23 and WWE 2K25 as Cody Rhodes, in WWE 2K16 and WWE 2K17 under the Stardust gimmick, and in WWE 2K24 as both gimmicks alongside his "Undashing" persona.
+Rhodes also appears in AEW Fight Forever, even though he left AEW before the game was released.
+Rhodes is the cover star for the WWE 2K24 Standard Edition and Cross Gen editions of the game.

+On July 17, 2024, it was revealed that Rhodes would be one of three WWE wrestlers who would be added to Call of Duty: Modern Warfare III as playable multiplayer operators, alongside Rey Mysterio and Rhea Ripley.

+In April 2025, Rhodes was added to Clash of Clans as a skin for the playable “hero” character, the Barbarian King, in the video game's ClashAMania event.